-Digitalization of Monitoring, Reporting, and Verification (MRV) is lagging behind

-Monitoring, Reporting and Verification (MRV) of impact of climate change mitigation activities is an essential part of the project cycle in all relevant carbon standards and particularly important to assure the accuracy and credibility of carbon credits.
-However, costs and complexity of conventional MRV constitute a significant barrier to scale-up and acceleration of climate action and access to certified carbon markets.
-While digitalization has transformed many areas of economy and society, such as social media, retail, finance, and manufacturing over the last decades, current MRV in carbon markets is often still based on reports, checklists, spreadsheets sent around by email.
-Further, it may require comprehensive on-site visits where project implementation and meter readings are checked in-situ.
+The digitalization of monitoring, reporting, and verification (MRV) is lagging behind The monitoring, reporting, and verification (MRV) of the impacts of climate change mitigation activities is an essential part of the project cycle for all relevant carbon standards.
+It is particularly important to ensure the accuracy and credibility of carbon credits.
+However, the cost and complexity of conventional MRV constitute a significant barrier to accelerating climate action and accessing certified carbon markets.
+While digitalization has transformed many areas of the economy and society, such as social media, retail, finance, and manufacturing over the past decades, current MRV in carbon markets is often still based on reports, checklists, and spreadsheets sent around by email.
+Further, it may require comprehensive site visits where project implementation and meter readings are checked in situ.
 This conventional approach yields satisfactory results in some contexts.
-However, the reliance on manual interventions for data gathering and checks tends to be error prone and expensive.
+However, the reliance on manual interventions for data gathering and checks tends to be error-prone and expensive.
 Further, the need for manual data handling naturally reduces the credibility of results.
-Finally, with the recent rapid expansion of the climate tech sector, a broad range of digital tools such as enterprise level greenhouse gas accounting software and remote sensing monitoring platforms became available.
-When using such platforms to streamline carbon market projects, it is critical that not only data capturing and processing, but also verification is adapted to such digitally automated approaches.
-Such fully integrated digital systems may provide much needed credibility and independence to the new generation of climate solutions providers.
+Finally, with the recent rapid expansion of the climate tech sector, a broad range of digital tools such as enterprise-level greenhouse gas accounting software and remote sensing monitoring platforms have become available.
+When using such platforms to streamline carbon market projects, it is critical that not only data capture and processing but also verification are adapted to such digitally automated approaches.
+Such fully integrated digital systems may provide much-needed credibility and independence to the new generation of climate solutions providers.

-The slow progress in digitalization of MRV and the carbon market project cycle over the last 15 years may be due to rather moderate levels of market activity since 2012 and the lack of adoption of digital approaches by program standards.
-This has been changing over the last few years.
+Slow progress in the digitalization of MRV and the carbon market project cycle over the past 15 years may be due to rather moderate levels of market activity since 2012, as well as program standards failing to adopt digital approaches.
+This has been changing in recent years.